karwal/addressbook/Readme.md

 # PWC Address Book

 # Design / Architecture
 I have chosen Spring Boot to create this application.
 The reason for choosing Spring Boot is its convention over configuration approach and ability to create standalone applications.
+The frontend has been designed in React.

 Project structure was generated using Spring Initializr.
 React has been used for front end.

 # Tech-Stack Used to build application: